vtu-dog/docker-hadoop/README.md

 To make working with the project a little more enjoyable, I created a simple Java project template using Gradle in the `submit` directory.
 Write your own code, package it by running `gradle jar` in the `submit/project/` folder and repeat the basic workflow - your shiny new `.jar` will become the new target automatically.

-If you don't want to install Java or Gradle locally, you can either run `make pack` to create a `.jar` from your code in `submit/project/`, or `make pack-submit` to run `make pack` and `make submit` one after the other.
+If you don't want to install Java or Gradle locally, you can either run `make pack` to create a `.jar` from your code in `submit/project/`, or `make pack submit` to run `make pack` and `make submit` one after the other.

+Note that the first `make pack` will take an awfully long time.
+Subsequent builds will be faster due to caching.

 The project includes a basic map-reduce WordCount implementation.
-You can run it via `make pack-submit` to test the waters before altering the code.
+You can run it via `make pack submit` to test the waters before altering the code.
+Remember that you'll need a working cluster to do that, so a complete example from a freshly-cloned project can be run via `make 1dn pack submit` or `make 3dn pack submit`.

 Enjoy!